angular-schule/website-articles/blog/2019-12-everything-github/README.md

 Now we have everything ready.
 We can create an automated workflow that will do the work for us in the future.
+GitHub Actions usage is free for public repositories.

 1. Again in our repo, we go to **Actions** and click on **Set up workflow yourself**.